deverick1/deverick1/README.md

 ## What i'm up to

-- 📖 I am currently studying for an Associate's Degree in Systems Analysis.
+- 📖 I am currently studying for an Associate's Degree in Software Development.
 - 👯 I’m looking forward to collaborate on open source projects.
 - 🔭 I am open to exploring any junior developer role.